sanlor/Barkley2_Godot/README.md

 # Stage 0 - AN OLD PROMISSE.........FORGOTTEN.
-( Recreate the title screen, with all original features )
+( Recreate the title screen, with all original features.
+Also scrate some autoload to start laying the groundwork for the game )
   - [x] Migrate important scripts and objects to Godot´s autoloads
 	- [x] Migrate the Audio() Script, responsible for the Music -> 25% done
 	- [x] Migrate the Sound() Script, responsible for the Sfx -> 50% done